 Currently, over 93% of international internet users have made at least one buy online.
 It is absolutely the new norm.
 Fortunately, tapping into that energy is all too realistic.
 It’s also arguably inevitable; Nasdaq estimates that by 2024, 95% of all purchases will be made online.

 The modern customer is, by now, well used to buying clothing, food, art, and virtually anything up to the limit of human ingenuity with a few clicks.
-As that digital demand grows, so too will the capacity of eCommerce to generate profit – an estimated $4.5 trillion by 2021.
+As that digital demand grows, so too will the capacity of eCommerce to generate profit – an estimated $4.9 trillion in 2021.

 2. Decide to Act